 Please note: CHIFOO wants to make sure that each meeting is a great experience for everyone.
 If you need an accommodation to help you better enjoy CHIFOO meetings and events please let our CHIFOO Programs Chair know how we can help a few days prior to CHIFOO event.

-There is not a video of this event yet, but we do have a pre-meeting interview below.
+There is a video of this event.
+We also have a pre-meeting interview below.
 You must be a member and signed in to see CHIFOO event videos.

 Our apologies for some digital disturbances during the video.